Academic integrity

 • Misuse or unauthorised use of technology or equipment.

-Artificial Intelligence (AI) and academic integrity
+Using Artificial Intelligence (AI) appropriately

 When is it okay to use AI tools in my studies?